-[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR SECURITIES EXCHANGE ACT OF 1934 15(d) OF THE For the quarterly period ended June 30, 1994, or [] TRANSITION REPORT PURSUANT TO SECTION 13 0 SECURITIES EXCHANGE ACT OF 1934 R 15(d) OF THE For the transition period from to Commission file number 1-40 Pacific Enterprises (Exact name of registrant as specified in its California 94-0743670 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 633 West Fifth Street, Los Angeles, California 90071-2006 (Address of principal executive offic (Zip Code) es) (213) 895-5000 (Registrant's telephone number, including ar Indicate by check mark whether the registrant (1) required to be filed by Section 13 or 15(d) of the Se 1934 during the preceding 12 months (or for such s registrant was required to file such reports), and (such filing requirements for the past 90 days. curities Exchange Act of horter period that the Yes X No
+[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 1994, or [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 1-40 Pacific Enterprises (Exact name of registrant as specified in its charter) California 94-0743670 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 633 West Fifth Street, Los Angeles, California 90071-2006 (Address of principal executive offices) (Zip Code) (213) 895-5000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or $15(d)$ of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No The number of shares of common stock outstanding on October 28, 1994 was